SalatielSauer/OGZ-Editor/README.md

 ```
 Each list reduces the size of the cube in half, that is, a subdivision of a 512x512 cube will create 8 new 256x256 cubes within it.

-The gif below shows a size 10 map with its first "chunk" subdivided once.
+The gif below shows a size 10 map with its first "chunk" subdivided once.<br>
 ![](https://raw.githubusercontent.com/SalatielSauer/ogz-editor/master/images/octree2.gif)<br>
 The non-optimized structure (before remip or calclight) would look like:
 ```json